Formatted SQL

 Sql.Raw

-creates a SQL fragment from a raw SQL string with no parameter values.
+creates a SQL fragment from a raw SQL string.

 Sql.Empty